rps2305/starter-nuxt-studio/content/index.md

+---
+title: 'Title of the page'
+description: 'meta description of the page'

+navigation:
+  title: 'Home'
+  icon: '🏡'
+---
 # Nuxt Content

 This page corresponds to the `/` route of your website.
 You can delete it or create another file in the `content/` directory.